 The binary classification map described above (with a single "aquatic plant" class) will be provided in ESRI shapefile format to facilitate computation of areas (spatial extents).
-Areas of aquatic plant beds will be computed in square kilometers, provided as a proportion of total survey area, and distributions shown graphically.
+Areas of aquatic plant beds should be computed in square kilometers (or other area unit of measure - e.g., acres), provided as a proportion of total survey area, survey zones, or stratum, and distribution of plant beds shown graphically in a map product.